LispCookbook/cl-cookbook/variables.md

   ;;         ^^^ typo
 ```

-If you compile this in a .lisp file (or in a `M-x slime-scratch`), you
+If you compile this in a .lisp file (or in a `Alt-x slime-scratch` lisp buffer), you
 will have two warnings, and your editor will underline each in two
 different colors: